jaydenc3399/sep10-freedom-project/blog/entry05.md

 ---

 ## Another topic I learned about in animation was the `before::` and `after::` properties.
-Some notes that I took down from the [Before:: and After:: Youtube Video](https://www.youtube.com/watch?v=dIUOWdwwZBw) was...
+Some notes that I took down from the [::Before and ::After Youtube Video](https://www.youtube.com/watch?v=dIUOWdwwZBw) was...

 ---